danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 ##### Cons

 - We have no one but ourselves to blame if something goes awry
-- Logging and Monitoring has to be set up manually
+- Logging and monitoring has to be set up manually
 - All configuration has to be done ourselves
 - Not possible to do PITR recovery at the moment.